- Home

 House Bill 2001

-House Bill 2001 aims to provide Oregonians with more housing choices, especially housing choices more people can afford.
-The law, passed by the 2019 Oregon Legislature, expands the ability of property owners to build certain traditional housing types, like duplexes and tri-plexes, in residential zones.
+House Bill 2001 aims to enable communities to provide Oregonians with more housing choices, especially housing choices more people can afford.
+The law, passed by the 2019 Oregon Legislature, expands the ability of property owners to build certain traditional housing types, like triplexes, in residential zones.
 These housing types already exist in most cities but were outlawed for decades in many neighborhoods.
-These limitations contribute to increased housing costs and fewer choices.
-House Bill 2001 will require updates to local laws that currently limit the types of housing people can build.
+These created limitations on the types of housing that could be built in residential zones, and contributed to increased housing costs and fewer options for renters and buyers alike.
+House Bill 2001 required updates to local laws that once limited the types of housing people could build in residential zones as a way to address the following issues:

 Increasing Housing Costs